-The current members of the Rye Budget Committee are Paul E. Goldman, Chair, Raymond Jarvis, Douglas Abrams, Jaci Grote, Mae Bradshaw, Ralph Hickson (Water District Representative), Frank Drake (Rye Beach District Representative), Randy Crapo (Jenness Beach District Representative) and Craig N, Musselman (Selectmen's Representative).
+The current officer of the Rye Budget Committee are: Jaci Grote, Chair, Peggy Balboni, Vice Chair, and Peter Crawford, Clerk.
+The other elected members are Raymond Jarvis, Douglas Abrams, and Mae Bradshaw.
+The other members are Ralph Hickson (Water District Representative), Shawn Crapo (Rye Beach District Representative), Randy Crapo (Jenness Beach District Representative) and Phil Winslow (Selectmen's Representative).

 The Budget Process.
 The Budget Committee meets according to the annual calendar established by the Committee at the beginning of each annual budgeting cycle.
-That schedule includes budget work sessions, Public Hearings, Quarterly Budget Review of both Town and School Budgets and other meetings based upon forecasted need.
+That schedule includes budget work sessions, Public Hearings,

+Quarterly Budget Review of both Town and School Budgets and other meetings based upon forecasted need.
 The meetings are held in the Court Room at Town Hall, the Town Library or the Rye Junior High School Library.
 The dates and times of the work sessions and Public Hearings are posted.
 Each meeting agenda is posted at least a week in advance.
 The time to get involved in the budget process is early.

 The Town budget process begins with meetings between the department heads and the Town Administrator to develop the departmental budgets.
 The Town Administrator then approves or adjusts those budgets and submits them to the Board of Selectmen.
 The Selectmen approve or revise the departmental budgets and send the statement of proposed expenditures and revenues for the following year to the Budget Committee.
-The Budget Committee holds work sessions with the Town Administrator, Board of Selectmen, and Department Heads to review the departmental budgets and anticipated revenues for the following year.
+The Budget Committee holds work sessions with the Town Administrator and Department Heads to review the departmental budgets and anticipated revenues for the following year.
 The Budget Committee can support or modify the departmental budgetary recommendations.
 The same procedure is followed for the Rye School District, the Rye Beach District and the Jenness Beach District budget requests.

 At the end of this process, the Budget Committee considers all of the input it has received and sets the operating budget figure and estimated revenues, and submits them to a Public Hearing and then to the Deliberative Session.
-The Budget Committee is required by statute to hold a Public Hearing on the proposed operating budget not more than twenty five days before the Deliberative Session and before the operating budget is finalized for the ballot.
-In addition, the Committee reviews any special money Warrant Articles proposed by the Selectmen or the public and will "recommend" or "not recommend" them to the Public Hearing.
+The Budget Committee is required by statute to hold a Public Hearing on the proposed operating budget not more than twenty-five days before the Deliberative Session and before the operating budget is finalized for the ballot.
+In addition, the Committee reviews any special money Warrant Articles proposed by the Selectmen or the public and will "recommend" or "not recommend" them to the Public Hearing as will be noted on the ballot.